 By now you have probably called your doctor's office many times with questions and concerns about your child's health.
 Don't hesitate to notify the doctor if you suspect something is wrong — you know your child best.

-Be sure to call if your child is especially sluggish or irritable, has serious problems sleeping, is refusing all food or drink, is suffering from vomiting or diarrhea, or has a temperature over 102.2° F (39° C).
+Call if your child has a fever, is acting sick, has serious problems sleeping, is refusing all food or drink, is vomiting, or has diarrhea.